onlabsorg/swan-js/docs/swan.md

 - returns Undefined Text if the argument of `f` is not a Text item
 - applies only on the first item if the parameter of `f` is a tuple

+### `Text.join` function
+Takes a separator `s` as argument and returns a function `f`.
+If the argument is a tuple, it applies only to its first item.

+The returned function `f` takes a tuple `T` of Text items as argument and returns the string obtained by joining all the items with interposed separator.

+### `List.reverse` function
+Given a list l1, returns a new list l2, containing the items of l1 in reversed order.
+If the argument is not a List item, this function returns Undefined List.
+If the parameter is a tuple, this function applies only to the first item and ignore the others.

+### `List.find` function
+Takes an item `x` as argument and returns a function `f`.
+If the argument is a tuple, it applies only to its first item.

+The returned function `f`:
+- takes a list `L` as argument and returns the first position of `x` in `L` or `-1` if `x` is not contained in `L`.
+- returns Undefined List if the argument of `f` is not a List item
+- applies only on the first item if the parameter of `f` is a tuple

+### `List.rfind` function
+Takes an item `x` as argument and returns a function `f`.
+If the argument is a tuple, it applies only to its first item.

+The returned function `f`:
+- takes a list `L` as argument and returns the last position of `x` in `L` or `-1` if `x` is not contained in `L`.
+- returns Undefined List if the argument of `f` is not a List item
+- applies only on the first item if the parameter of `f` is a tuple

+### `List.head` function
+Takes a number `n` as argument and returns a function `f`.
+If the argument is a tuple, it applies only to its first item.

+The returned function `f`:
+- takes a list `L` as argument and returns the sub-list at the left-side of the n-th item.
+If n is negative, the item position is computed as relative to the end of `L`.
+- returns Undefined List if the argument of `f` is not a List item
+- applies only on the first item if the parameter of `f` is a tuple

+### `List.tail` function
+Takes a number `n` as argument and returns a function `f`.
+If the argument is a tuple, it applies only to its first item.

+The returned function `f`:
+- takes a list `L` as argument and returns the sub-list at the right-side of the n-th item (including the latter).
+If n is negative, the item position is computed as relative to the end of `L`.
+- returns Undefined List if the argument of `f` is not a List item
+- applies only on the first item if the parameter of `f` is a tuple

 ### `type` function
 The `type` function takes a parameter `X` and returns its type name, that is: